Menu

 About the Instructor: Nancy Colella

 Nancy earned a BA in Fine Art from Muskingum University, then studied painting at the Aegean School of Fine Arts in Paros, Greece and at the Instituto Allende in San Miquel Mexico.
 After a career in the hospitality business and while raising two children, she resumed her studies at Mass College of Art.
 She teaches numerous on-line and live workshops throughout New England.
-She lives in Norwell with her husband and yellow lab Limoncello.

 • Thursday, October 02, 2025